richard-melvin/RiversOfSartar/3_Freeform_Gameplay.md

 ### Inspiration from Runes and Passions.

-Before attempting a roll, characters may attmpt to become *inspired* by a rune or passion.
+Before attempting a roll, contestants may attmpt to become *inspired* by a rune or passion.
 This involves rolling the corresponding ability against an oppostion set by how appropriate the GM judges the usage to be.

 Inspiration lasts for a scene, as defined by the GM.

-> [!warning]  Where multiple dice are used, then on a failure, the lowest value D20 is used.
+> [!warning]  When inspired, but fails the opposed ability roll, the lowest value D20 is used.
 This means that acting passionately increase both the chance of great success and great failure.

 > [!NOTE]